serpent213/immutant-unicast-cluster/README.md

 1. Download the latest build from http://immutant.org/builds/, take it as a customised JBoss version.
 2. Install the provided standalone-ha.xml.
-For two nodes you just need to change the IP addresses.
+For two nodes you just need to change the IP addresses (search for 10.0.0.).
 More nodes should be easy to add.
-   See
-   http://torquebox.org/2x/builds/html-docs/production-setup.html#clustering-without-multicast
-   for details of the unicast configuration.
+See http://torquebox.org/2x/builds/html-docs/production-setup.html#clustering-without-multicast for details of the unicast configuration.
 If you have multicast available you should be fine with the stock configuration.